 If it is not, add fresh engine oil until it is full.
 Do not overfill it or you’ll run into more problems.

 If you continue to have problems with your engine after you refill it to the full level, you should have the engine diagnosed by an experienced small engine mechanic.
 A low engine oil level may have caused internal damage that can’t be fixed by adding a little fresh oil.

-Continuing to run your riding mower with too much oil can cause seal damage, the engine to hydrolock, and a bent piston rod.
-Correct and engine with too much oil by removing a little oil.
-You can do this by using an oil evacuator, the drain plug or even a turkey baster.
+Continuing to run your riding mower with too much oil can cause seal damage, the engine to hydro lock, and a bent piston rod.
+Correct an engine with too much oil by removing a little oil.
+You can do this by using an oil evacuator, a drain plug, or even a turkey baster.

 Remove a Little Engine Oil

-The cooling fins are essential to circulating air around the engine to keep it cool.
+The cooling fins are essential to keeping the air around the engine cool.
 Just like you need to remove debris from collecting around your engine so your engine doesn’t overheat and experience a loss of power, the same is true of your cooling fins.

-The fins can become plugged with mud and grass clippings inhibiting the amount of air is it able to push to the engine.
-Clean out debris around your cooling fins and replace any broken fins to make sure it is functioning properly.
+The fins can become plugged with mud and grass clippings inhibiting the air circulating around the engine block.
+The fins are used to dissipate heat.
+Clean the debris from the cooling fins and replace any broken fins.

 Operate your riding mower at a slower speed to account for your mowing conditions so you put less strain on the mower.
 This includes slowing down when mowing on an incline at fast speeds as this also affects the engine power required.